RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

-Every other Sunday (dates posted on the main page) we have a Care Day where we clean and sanitize all the cages, litterboxes, and food bowls, do nails trims, grooming, and socializing for the bunnies in the Bungalow, and put everything back and give everybun fresh food, hay, treats, and toys.
+Every Sunday (dates posted on the main page) we have a Care Day where we clean and sanitize all the cages, litterboxes, and food bowls, do nails trims, grooming, and socializing for the bunnies in the Bungalow, and put everything back and give everybun fresh food, hay, treats, and toys.
 Anyone is welcome to come help clean and socialize the buns!
 Video on what Care Days look like can be viewed here:

 Whether temporary or until a rabbit gets a home, fostering helps in MANY ways.
 It helps socialize a rabbit and help them become friendlier (especially nervous bunnies who need an experienced rabbit person), as well as learn their likes & dislikes for their new family.
 It helps ease the workload at the main foster house, and the bunny can enjoy more one-on-one time and exercise!
 Not to mention fostered bunnies get adopted more quickly for other reasons - foster families sometimes end up adopting or have friends & family who fall in love while visiting, and they get more publicity on social media too.
 Visit our Foster page for more info on fostering.

 MHRR errands can include picking up rabbits from animal control facilities, meeting a family who is surrendering, fostering, or adopting a bunny, or going to pick up donated cages or supplies.